etiennestuder/teamcity-build-scan-plugin/README.md

 ## Version compatibility

+### <=0.22
-This plugin requires that you use at least Gradle Enterprise Gradle plugin 3.0 or Gradle Build Scan plugin 1.8 in your Gradle builds, or Gradle Enterprise Maven extension 1.0 in your Maven builds.
+These plugin versions require that you use at least Gradle Enterprise Gradle plugin 3.0 or Gradle Build Scan plugin 1.8 in your Gradle builds, or Gradle Enterprise Maven extension 1.0 in your Maven builds.

+### >=0.23
+These plugin versions require that you use at least Gradle Enterprise Gradle plugin 3.0 or Gradle Build Scan plugin 1.8 in your Gradle builds, or Gradle Enterprise Maven extension 1.11 in your Maven builds.

 It is recommended that you use the [latest Gradle Enterprise Gradle plugin version](https://plugins.gradle.org/plugin/com.gradle.enterprise) or
 [latest Gradle Build Scan plugin version](https://plugins.gradle.org/plugin/com.gradle.build-scan) and the